Growing your KiwiSaver balance.

 Employer contributions make a big difference to your total KiwiSaver balance over the years, even if you don't earn a lot of money.

-When you start a new job, you should ask whether employer contributions are included in your total salary package – they are required to pay the 3% in addition to your wages or salary, but they can take it out of your pay if it's been negotiated with you up front.
+When you start a new job, you should check whether employer contributions are in addition to your salary.
+While employers are required to pay the 3.5% in addition to your wages or salary, if it's been negotiated with you up front, they can take their contribution to your KiwiSaver account out of your salary.

-If you are not working or you've opted out of KiwiSaver, you won't receive employer contributions.
+If you're not working or you've opted out of KiwiSaver, you won't receive employer contributions.

 Stay the course